FlorianFuerrutter/portfolio/README.md

 And many others ...

 ### Neural networks
 Exploring some neural nets, especially GAN types.
+This type is known for creating realistic "fake" persons and landscapes.

 **Keywords**: neural network, Keras, Tensorflow
 ![GAN structure](/other/gan.png)